-Cat Spine ....spinal integrity of the cats back
+Cat Spine...spinal integrity of the cats back

-Coty, playing acrobat cat on the door
+Coty playing acrobat cat on the door

 Cat spine ...the best explanation of cat care for the building blocks of the back.
 The feline spine is a marvel of engineering resembling a small suspension bridge, cradling an information superhighway.
 The feline spine not only supports the body's architecture but also protects the spinal cord ...the thick nerve cable that connects the brain to peripheral nerves throughout the cat's body.
-The cat spine is also flexible, which you know if you've ever watched your cat fold herself into a small nook.
+The spine is also flexible, which you know if you've ever watched your cat fold herself into a small nook.

 The feline backbone consists of over thirty-three bony vertebrae, divided among five categories.
 Seven cervical vertebrae comprise the neck, thirteen thoracic vertebrae connect to ribs in the chest, seven lumbar vertebrae make up the lower back, three sacral vertebrae connect to the hip bones, and anywhere from three to twenty-eight caudal vertebrae lie within the tail.
-The joints between vertebrae are of two kinds: inter-vertebral disks ...fibrous elastic cushions between each vertebra; and articular joints ...tiny, curved facets of bone that contact a complementary socket in the neighboring vertebra.

-The two articular joints on each vertebra only allow movement in certain directions, thus stabilizing the back.
-If you observe your cat playing with a toy, you may notice she can easily curve her neck from side to side to track it, but her neck stays almost straight when she looks up or down.
 Her lower back, on the other hand, can arch up or flatten out as she pounces and runs, but doesn't curve much from side to side.
 This is because the orientation of the articular joints changes in different regions of the back.
 Thus, cats have flexibility where they need it without compromising the strength of the back as a whole, keeping the cats health more stable.
 The cat spine is remarkable.

 In the cat spine each vertebra has a round opening between the upper vertebral process and the lower vertebral body, which allows for the passage of the spinal cord.
 At regular intervals along its length, the spinal cord sprouts pairs of spiral nerves, which branch off to the left and right of the vertebral column.
-These spinal nerves receive messages from all corners of the body about sensations, muscle activity, and the state of various organs.
-They also send messages such as ...move left leg forward...or...find a litter box now.

 Cats rely heavily on agility and flexibility for survival.
 Cats rarely develop signs of spinal disease.
 By far the most common back problem of cats is trauma...usually caused by a car or a fall.
 Injured cats may suffer fractured vertebrae, vertebral dislocation (luxaction), inter-vertebral disk extrusions, and spinal-cord bruising.
 When the injuries are severe, there isn't much a vet can do, but in milder cases, a veterinary surgeon may be able to repair the damage.